-The Falling Waters, Franconia Ridge, Bridal Path loop up and over Mounts Lincoln and Lafayette in Franconia Notch is one of the classic hikes of the White Mountains.
-It takes you from the floor of the notch, up to the summit of Little Haystack.
-From there, you walk across the fairly narrow Franconia Ridge to reach Mount Lincoln.
-You descend on the ridge and then climb up Mount Lafayette.
-From there, you start heading back down along the Greenleaf Trail until you reach the AMC Greenleaf Hut.
+This hike takes you from the floor of Franconia Notch, up to the summit of Little Haystack.
+From there, you hike across the fairly narrow Franconia Ridge to reach Mount Lincoln.
+You descend on the ridge and then make the final climb up to the summit of Mount Lafayette.
+From Lafayette, you start hiking back down along the Greenleaf Trail until you reach the AMC Greenleaf Hut.
 That’s where you get on the Bridal Path, finish descending the ridge and hook back into the Falling Waters Trail before reaching the Lafayette Place Trailhead parking lot.

 All told it’s about a 9 mile loop with and a gain and loss of several thousand vertical feet.